-- The FES Consortium Educational Fund, made possible by generous gifts from Olympus Corporation of the Americas, and Boston Scientific Inc., provides access to the FES curriculum and test vouchers at a discount to qualified surgical residency programs and fellowships in North America.
+- The FES Consortium Educational Fund, made possible by generous gifts from Olympus Corporation of the Americas, and Boston Scientific Inc., provides test vouchers at a discount to qualified surgical residency programs and fellowships in North America.
 For more information visit the FES Consortium Educational Fund page.

 - Individual residents may buy an Individual Package, study at home and then take the test at a Test Center, SAGES Annual Meeting, ACS Clinical Congress or specially designated FES testing event.

-- Your Program can purchase an education package (Group Package A or Group Package B) that includes the online study guide and the option for group testing at a regional Test Center, SAGES Annual Meeting, ACS Clinical Congress or specially designated FES testing event.
+- Your Program can purchase an Education Package that includes the option for group testing at a regional Test Center, SAGES Annual Meeting, ACS Clinical Congress or specially designated FES testing event.

 Department of Surgery

-FES testing for your full-time surgical faculty or attending staff can provide a validated means for documentation of basic endoscopic skills, and may offer benefits as a reference point in discussions with patients, contractual partners, and credentialing bodies.
-A variety of packages are available for one surgeon or for many, depending on departmental needs.
+FES testing for your full-time surgical faculty or attending staff can provide a validated means of documenting basic endoscopic skills, and may offer benefits such as a reference point in discussions with patients, contractual partners, and credentialing bodies.
+A variety of packages are available depending on departmental needs.